scriperdj/scriperdj.github.io/content/posts/2025-11-26-everyone-is-a-manager-now-the-art-of-delegating-to-ai-agents.md

 ### Why Developers Struggle to Delegate

-Despite the hype, many developers find themselves unable to effectively offload work to AI.From the interactions I had with different engineers, I realized that many find it hard to get anything useful done by agents without handholding or taking-over after few iterations.
+Despite the hype, many developers find themselves unable to effectively offload work to AI.
+From the interactions I had with different engineers, I realized that many find it hard to get anything useful done by agents without handholding or taking-over after few iterations.

-Sure, it's easy to use cursor, claude, and the new Antigravity in creating new projects from scratch or make changes to existing code with auto-completion, execute some commands in terminal, etc. But every developer knows that they need to do lot more in order to get the changes to completion state.
+Sure, it's easy to use cursor, claude, and the new Antigravity in creating new projects from scratch or make changes to existing code with auto-completion, execute some commands in terminal, etc. But every developer knows that they need to do a lot more in order to get the changes to completion state.

 Below are some of the problems and how to address them so your agents can be more effective.